DimoDimov/movies/README.md

 1. Copy the project to a project directory.

-2. Make sure npm is up to date – Start Git Bash terminal and copy the following “npm update -g npm”
+2. Make sure npm is up to date (Win Only) – Start Git Bash terminal and copy the following “npm update -g npm”

 3. Install Grunt globally – Start Git Bash terminal and copy the following “npm install -g grunt-cli”